FrederickAlt/CREALITY-K1-AND-K1-MAX-CFS-RETRUDE-BEFORE-CUT-MOD/README.md

 # Contribution/Issues

-If you want to contribute or have questions about reverse engineering their binary you can contact me.
+If you want to contribute please make a pull request or if you have questions about reverse engineering their binary you can contact me.
 If you find an issue, please report it and i may fix it.

 # Explanation